cosmos/ibc-rs/docs/architecture/adr-007-light-client-contexts.md

     + `next_consensus_state()` and `prev_consensus_state()` are not used in the core handlers; they're only there because of the Tendermint light client.
 3. It gives more power to light clients than they really need
     + By giving the light clients access to `ValidationContext` and `ExecutionContext`, we're effectively giving them the same capabilities as the core handlers.
-    + Although our current model is that all code is trusted (including light clients we didn't write), restraining the capabilities we give to light clients at the very least eliminates a class of bugs (e.g. calling the wrong method), and serves as documentation for exactly what the light client will need.
+    + Although our current model is that all code is trusted (including light clients we didn't write), restraining the capabilities we give to light clients at the very least eliminates a class of bugs (e.g. calling the wrong method), and serves as documentation for exactly which methods the light client needs.

-This ADR is all about fixing this issue; namely, to enable light clients to define a `Context` trait for the host to implement.
-One way to see this is that this new architecture allows light clients to define their own `ValidationContext` and `ExecutionContext`.
+This ADR is all about fixing this issue; namely, to enable light clients to define their own `ValidationContext` and `ExecutionContext` traits for the host to implement.

 [ADR 4]: ../architecture/adr-004-light-client-crates-extraction.md
 [later improved]: https://github.com/cosmos/ibc-rs/pull/584